ibm-cloud-docs/databases-for-postgresql/howto-provisioning.md

     ```
     {: pre}

-    For example, to make a Shared Compute instance, follow this example:
+    For example, to make a Shared Compute instance, follow this command:

     ```sh
     curl -X POST \